Jean-François Pilâtre de Rozier: Final flight

 De Rozier's next plan was an attempt to cross the English Channel from France to England.
 A Montgolfier balloon would not be up to the task, requiring large stocks of fuel for the hot air, so his balloon, the Rozière balloon, was a combination of a hydrogen and hot air balloon.
 It was prepared in the autumn of 1784, but the attempt was not launched until after another Frenchman, Jean-Pierre Blanchard, and his American companion, Dr. John Jeffries, flew across the channel in a hydrogen gas balloon from England to France on 7 January 1785.

 Despite several attempts, De Rozier and his companion Pierre Romain were not able to set off from Boulogne-sur-Mer until 15 June 1785.
+At the take off, a nobleman tried to climb in the balloon with them, but Rozier persuaded him not to, saying it was too dangerous.
 After making some progress, a change of wind direction pushed them back over land some 5 km from their starting point.
 According to contemporary accounts, the balloon caught fire in midair before suddenly deflating and crashing near Wimereux in the Pas-de-Calais, from an estimated height of 450 m (1,500 ft).
 Both occupants were killed.
 Eight days later, his former fiancée died, possibly having committed suicide.
 A commemorative obelisk was later erected at the site of the crash.
 The King had a medal struck and gave his family a pension.

 The modern hybrid gas and hot air balloon is named the Rozière balloon after his pioneering design.